 Appeal of Final Subject Result Procedure

-This procedure applies to all undergraduate and postgraduate coursework students and subjects.
+This procedure applies to final subject results for all undergraduate and postgraduate coursework subjects.

 Legitimate Grounds for Appeal: